 6. Learn to love again

-This is the final step when it comes moving on from a divorce.
+This is the final step when it comes to moving on after divorce.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.